JohnNesbit/EnzymeDatasetBuilder/README.md

 # EnzymeDatasetBuilder
-This repository contains code that builds a dataset of enzyme's amino acid sequences and SMILEs of their substrates and products.
+This repository contains code for a web scraper that builds a dataset of enzyme's amino acid sequences and SMILEs of their substrates and products.

 ## 1. EC and Amino acid getter
 This file accesses the Uniprot database to find enzymes and their names.
 The program then searches the MetaCyC database for the same enzyme for future use.